A14 highway (Lithuania)

 The A14 highway is a highway in Lithuania (Magistralinis kelias).
-It connects Vilnus and Utena.
+It connects Vilnius and Utena.
 The length of the road is 95.60 km.

 A 6 km section north of Vilnius city limits is refurbished to 2+2 with at-grade junctions and traffic lights.
 Another 5 km section with turbo roundabouts up to junction with 108 road is planned to be refurbished in 2018 at the latest.